elastic/apm-contrib/apm-agent-java/log-ingest/README.md

 Application logging configuration is not modified.

-APM agent reformats the log output to ECS-JSON format and injects the log correlation IDs at runtime.
+APM agent re-formats the log output to ECS-JSON format and injects the log correlation IDs at runtime.

 Filebeat is configured to send the ECS-JSON log file (see `03-filebeat.yml` for details).